 Among its approximately 160 employees, NCPA has an internal management team, including a General Manager; an Assistant General Manager for Legislative & Regulatory Affairs; an Assistant General Manager for Power Management; an Assistant General Manager for Generation Services; an Assistant General Manager for Finance & Administrative Services; a General Counsel; and an Executive Assistant & Assistant Secretary to the Commission.

-The red box above indicates the responsible department of the North Fork Stanislaus Hydroelectric Project (Hydro) and Geyser's Geothermal (Geo) Projects.
-NCPA Plant managers are responsible for executing the WMP and serve under the Generation Services Assistant General Manager.
+^{}The red box above indicates the responsible department of the North Fork Stanislaus Hydroelectric Project (Hydro) and Geyser's Geothermal (Geo) Projects.
+NCPA Plant managers serve under the Generation Services General Manager.

 3.B.
-WILDFIRE PREVENTION ORGANIZATIONAL RESPONSIBILITIES
+WILDFIRE PREVENTION